hong-chen/er3t/README.rst

 |

 *  SHDOM is a 3D radiative transfer solver developed by `Evans (1998) <https://doi.org/10.1175/1520-0469(1998)055%3C0429:TSHDOM%3E2.0.CO;2>`_.
    The development of SHDOM by Evans has been discontinued since 2016.
-AT3D (previously known as pyshdom) is a Python version of SHDOM developed by `Levis et al. (2020) <https://doi.org/10.3390/rs12172831>`_.
+AT3D (previously known as pyshdom) is a Python version of SHDOM under active development by `Levis et al. (2020) <https://doi.org/10.3390/rs12172831>`_.

     Evans, K. F.: The spherical harmonics discrete ordinate method for three-dimensional atmospheric radiative transfer.
 J. Atmos.
 Sci.
 1998, 55, 429–446.